 while I was in grade school, a practice which now seems quaint.

 I may have resented their asperity then, but now I appreciate their efforts.

 Thus I wince when I come upon faulty writing.
-Reading the Web as much
+Reading online as much

 as I do, my wincing muscles have become over-developed.
 Poor English

 makes the smartest writer look dumb.
 When I encounter something

 which is really poorly written, I often just skip over it to avoid the pain.